Do you need to sell a house that’s full of stuff?

 Why Property Owners Struggle with Hoarder Homes

 Take a quick look at the listing of homes for sale in California.
 You’ll quickly notice most homes are beautiful, spotless, and uncluttered.
 Some may have renovations or beautiful upgrades that make them stand out.

 These properties sell well because home buyers can easily see themselves living there.
 The homes don’t seem like they have a lot of work required before the buyer moves in either.

-You’ll either find yourself paying significantly to manage things like mold and rotting flooring or having to sell it at a loss.
+You’ll either find yourself paying a lot of money to manage things like mold and rotting flooring or having to sell it at a loss.

-Consider that, according to a survey from Trulia and The Harris Poll, 47% of property buyers plan to spend no more than $5,000 to remodel a home.
+According to a survey from Trulia and The Harris Poll, 47% of home buyers plan to spend no more than $5,000 to remodel a home.
 Only 20% are willing to spend over $10,000.
-In other words, selling it on the traditional real estate market in its current condition could cost you, too.
+In other words, selling a home that needs lots of work on the traditional real estate market may be very difficult.

 1. Interior photos are not possible